oauth2-proxy/oauth2-proxy/README.md

 ## Example

-To run a proxy on port 4180 authenticating requests for an application running on port 8080 at internal.yourcompany.com you would use
+To run google_auth_proxy as a reverse proxy on port 4180 authenticating requests for an application running on port 8080 at internal.yourcompany.com you would use

 ```bash